Coinbase VS Bitstamp: Cryptocurrency Exchange Comparison

 Coinbase vs Bitstamp: The Comparison

-Coinbase supports the following cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
+Coinbase supports the following cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), and Litecoin (LTC).
 You can buy them, sell them, store, convert or transfer them to someone else.
 Depending on the country you’re trading from, you get different trading pairs of crypto with fiat currencies.
 The platform has also launched “Coinbase Earn”, a new feature that allows customers to earn money while learning about how certain lesser-known cryptocurrencies work.
-In return, you’ll get a bit of those cryptos into your Coinbase wallet to try them out for yourself.
+In return, you’ll get a bit of those crypto into your Coinbase wallet to try them out for yourself.

-Bitstamp, similarly, supports only five cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Ripple.
-It allows you to trade them against BTC, EUR, and USD.
+Bitstamp, similarly, supports only five cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Ripple (XRP).
+It allows you to trade them against BTC, EUR, and US Dollars.

 Coinbase and Bitstamp are one of the longest-running exchanges in an industry constantly plagued by hacks and scams.
-Throughout the years, they have cold-headedly faced these challenges, and have tried to stay ahead of the curve when it comes to the newest security measures.
+Throughout the years, they have cold-headedly faced these challenges, and have tried to stay ahead of the curve when it comes to the newest security measures and avoid serious security breaches (e.g. the Mt.
+Gox hacking attack).

 Coinbase offers insurance on its US customers’ wallet by the FDIC (Federal Deposit Insurance Corporation), up to a maximum of $250,000.
 The platform has overtly stated that it takes no responsibility if your account has fallen victim to a phishing attack or has been compromised in any way.
 However, if you follow their security guidelines you’ll have nothing to worry about.
 Your wallet and private key are further protected with AES-256 encryption, established by the U.S. National Institute of Standards and Technology.